ksower/PNIe/README.md

 ## Main Functions
 1. Upload/download files to IPFS
+2. Manage file(hash) list
-2. Network separation through file encryption and decryption
+3. Network separation through file encryption and decryption
-3. Send the hash code for the file by email
+4. Send the hash code for the file by email

 ## web store